Recovery

 Summary

 Living as the family of someone with addiction is a lonely, exhausting experience.
 But you are not alone.
-Protect yourself, set boundaries, and connect with others.
+Protect yourself, set boundaries, and connect with others who share the same experience.
 These three practices are the key to reclaiming your own life.
+Recovery is not only for the addict - families too have their own recovery process.
+Your own wellbeing is, in the long run, the best thing for the entire family.

 Related articles